€ 420,00 ex. VAT

 The reason it’s so complex is due to the many ratio’s.
 It contains among others Pi, Phi and the Fibonacci Sequence.

 Perhaps the most remarkable thing about this symbol, is that it can be found all over the world in ancient excavations or temples.

 For example, the proportions of the geometry are found in the pyramid of Giza, while its origin lies in India.
 Remarkably, it has a close connection with the Flower of Life as well.
 Just like the Sri Yantra, the Flower of Life is found all over the world on centuries old walls and excavations.

 The Sri Yantra, or also known as the Sri Chakra, consists of nine triangles.
 These triangles have different sizes and proportions that overlap each other.
 In the middle of the symbol is the power point (bindu).
 The bindu is visualizing the highest, the invisible, elusive center from which the entire figure and the cosmos expand.

 The Sri Yantra represents the Goddess in her form of Shri Lalita, “the beauty of the three worlds” – Bhoo, Bhuva and Swa.
 (Earth, Atmosphere and Sky (heaven)).
 Four isosceles triangles with the apices upwards, representing Shiva or the Masculine.
 Five isosceles triangles with the apices downward, symbolizing female embodiment Shakti.
 Thus this ancient symbol also represents the union of Masculine and Feminine Divine.
 Because it consists of nine triangles, it is also known as the Navayoni Chakra.

-We use the Sri Yantra in a beautiful design bracelet.
+We use the Sri Yantra in a fine and delicate design bracelet.
 Even the wires in the bracelet contain the Golden Ratio (Phi) ratio in relation to each other.